on April 30, 2021 (last modified on May 11, 2022) • 12 minute read

 Whatever it is, knowing there is a win at the end of the day would make more people participate thereby leading to better engagement and eventually more sales.
 Most who join in would, more often than not, translate into leads while winners become automatic brand ambassadors.

 In sum, these are a handful of ideas you can use to increase engagement on Facebook.
-Like with anything in social media marketing, we encourage you to experiment with different types of posts and formats to see what works best for your audience.
+Like with anything in social media marketing, we encourage you to experiment with different types of posts and formats, measure their performance using a social media dashboard and make adjustments accordingly.